jysui123/esql/README.md

 ## Usage
 Please refer to code and comments in `esql.go`. `esql.go` contains all the apis that an outside user needs.
-Below shows a simple usage example:
+### Basic Usage
 ~~~~go
 sql := `SELECT COUNT(*), MAX(colA) FROM myTable WHERE colB < 10 GROUP BY colC HAVING COUNT(*) > 20`
 e := NewESql()